raae/queen.raae.codes/content/emails-queen/2022/12/01-url-based-pagination/index.md

 }
 ```

+With the above changes:

-This also gives us a nice default.
-This time, the path `/app/filter/unpopular` will print "Your selected filter is unpopular, and your selected page is 0".
+- `/app/filter/unpopular` => "Your selected filter is unpopular, and your selected page is 0"

 All the best,\
 Queen Raae

+PS: There is a follow up showing [pagination in tandem with React Query](/emails/2023-01-04-react-query-pagination/)